Bill Lantaff: Life and career

+Congress

+In 1950, he was elected to his first of two terms in the U.S. House of Representatives, serving as a Democrat from 1951 to 1955.

 He appeared on the January 25, 1953 episode of the panel show What's My Line? as a contestant.

+Later career

 Lantaff was a delegate to the 1956 and 1960 Democratic National Conventions.
 At the conclusion of his political career, he returned to the law and was involved in banking and advertising.
 In 1967, he became a founding board member of the Dade Community Foundation.

 Death

 He died in 1970 at the age of 56 and is buried in Woodlawn Park Cemetery and Mausoleum (now Caballero Rivero Woodlawn North Park Cemetery and Mausoleum), Miami.